angrobertsh/cardflip/README.md

   Cardflip is a matching card game where you flip cards until you get all the matches.
 Click on cards to flip them, and if they go blue, they're matched!
 See your matches by toggling the matches button, and see your score at the top of the screen!

 ## Technologies
   This website was made with JavaScript, invoking the regular inheritance patterns required by ES6.
 Files are bundled with webpack and code is transpiled with babel.
 The DOM is altered using regular JavaScript to append children onto DOM elements.
+There's also a single animation made with [animate.css](https://github.com/daneden/animate.css).

 ## Implementation details